tabishfayyaz/notes-and-books/learning-rx-java.md

 **Completable** is concerned with action being completed, it does not receive emissions and does not have onNext or onSuccess to receive emissions, but it does have onError and onComplete

+When we are done with a stream that is processing emissions through the chain, we want to dispose of these resources so they can be garbage collected.

 When you are working with infinite or long-running Observables, you likely will run into situations where you want to explicitly stop the emissions and dispose of everything associated with that subscription.

 Finite Observables that call onComplete will typically dispose of themselves safely when they are done

 The Disposable is a link between an Observable and an active Observer, and you can call its dispose method to stop emissions and dispose of all resources used for that Observer

-subscribe() method will actually return a **Disposable** **isDisposed** indicates whether it has been disposed already **CompositeDisposable:** If you have several subscriptions that need to be disposed all at once
+subscribe() method will actually return a **Disposable**

+**isDisposed** indicates whether it has been disposed already

+**CompositeDisposable:** If you have several subscriptions that need to be disposed all at once

-ObservableEmitter: Abstraction over an Observer that allows associating a resource with it
+**ObservableEmitter:** Abstraction over an Observer that allows associating a resource with it

 You should strive to use operators to express business logic so your code stays as reactive as possible.
 Operators themselves are Observers to the Observable they are called on